 Carolyn and I feel blessed to be a part of the Bentonville church.
 We came to Bentonville in April of 1980 and I was privileged to serve as a minister for this congregation until the end of 2016.
 I have also served as a shepherd since December of 2008.
 It is both an honor and a sobering challenge to try to help lead and care for God's people.
 We solicit your constant prayers for God to lead us in this effort.
 Ephesians 2:10 has come to mean a great deal to me.
 I am convicted that God has placed each one of us in Bentonville for a great work he has prepared us for... and has prepared for us.
 Let's find our place, our work for Him, and our power in his work through us.
 This is what being a Christian is all about!

 My wife, Rebecca, and I moved back to Bentonville in 2000 after having resided here in the early 1990s.
-We have two children, Jonathan and Caroline, both of whom are attending Harding University.
-I am an attorney working for Walmart while Rebecca is a homemaker who is also actively involved in our community.
+We have two children, Jonathan and Caroline, both of whom graduated from Harding University, and are working in this region.
+I am an attorney by profession, while Rebecca is a homemaker who is also actively involved in our community, and does accounting work in the church office.
 I enjoy hunting and spending time outdoors on various projects.
 I believe we serve a God who loves us and in turn expects us to love him and others.
 Through our love we will follow his commandants and selflessly serve others.
 I will always strive to set an example of Jesus living in my life for others to see.

 Jennifer and I first began worshiping with the Bentonville Church in 1990 as a newly married couple.
 My job moved us away in 1996, but we returned home to Bentonville in 2003.
 Our daughter, Jordan and her husband, Josh live in northwest Arkansas and our son, Jacob is a student at Michigan State University.
 We were blessed to be able to raise our children as part of this church family.
 I am the leader of the sales team for Jasco Products, while Jennifer is the CEO of our household and the glue that holds our family together, while volunteering both at church and in the community.
 We both enjoy time spent together with family, being outdoors and "Calling the Hogs" at Razorback events.
 I believe our purpose on this earth is to love God.
 This boils down to relationships, and ultimately our relationship with Christ.
 Loving others means giving, serving, sacrificing, listening and putting others needs in front of our own.
 This is what we are called to do -- and doing it makes all the difference both in our lives and in the lives of the people around us.
 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 Love your neighbor as yourself:" Mark 12:30-31